creating-diets-with-no-added-magnesium-copy.png

 In the UK most balancers are of the feed variety.
 They enable you to make up your own diet from pasture, hay (various options) and various other ingredients we will discuss below.

-At EquiFeast UK, our most basic feed balancer is called:
+At EquiFeast our most popular balancer is:

-• EssentialCORE - Contains no added artificial magnesium.
+• CoolCORE - Contains no added artificial magnesium.
 But does contain the amino acids lysine and methionine, sulphur (MSM), zinc, copper, iodine, selenium and cobalt.
-Vitamins include A, D3, E, K, C, B1, B2, B6, B12 niacin, pantothenic acid, folic acid, biotin and carnitine.
+Vitamins include A, D3, E, K, C, B1, B2, B6, B12 niacin, pantothenic acid, folic acid, biotin and carnitine plus the chelated calcium from our famous Cool, Calm & Collected.
+This is by far our most popular balancer.

 So what can you make the rest of the diet up with?